Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Pricing GEO services

 The honest answer is that GEO pricing is still being established in the market.
-Reported retainers across industry forums and agency case studies cluster between $1,500 and $8,000 per month, with the spread driven by scope, brand count, and how much active optimization work is included.
+Retainers vary widely, with the spread driven by scope, brand count, and how much active optimization work is included.
+There is no settled rate card yet, which works in an early mover's favor.

 Don't underprice.
 GEO is genuinely valuable, the market is early, and clients who are willing to pay for it understand what they're getting.
 Commoditization will come eventually.
 Right now, expertise commands a premium.